fossabot/BahmanM.Flow/README.md

 4. I could go on, but you get the idea.

+---

 In short, with `Flow` you create components that are:
 - Readable
 - Predictable
 - Reusable
 - Easy to test

+---

-Here’s a more formal look at the principles behind the design:
+Now...here’s a more formal look at the principles behind the design:

 # Core Principles